weihaolun/bikesharing/README.md

 As mentioned above, unsubscribed customers tend to ride more on weekends and subscribers ride more on weekdays.
 This is because most users who take bike rides on weekdays would prefer subscription programs for regular usage and potential promotions.
 People who don’t take bike rides on weekdays may just prefer to ride bikes on weekends for exercises or city exploration occasionally.
 Another possible reason is that part of unsubscribed users are just temporary tourists from other cities and areas.
 These customers are very unlike to be attracted by subscription.

 Another interesting point is that all subscribers have their gender defined in the database.
-The company does a great job on collection information from subscribe users, and may be necessary to enhance data collection for unsubscribed users.
+The company does a great job on collection information from subscribe users, and may be necessary to enhance data collection from unsubscribed users.

 <img width="1440" alt="6  User Trips by Gender (Usertype:Weekday)" src="https://user-images.githubusercontent.com/84211948/133383979-ddc48782-8fb7-4af6-9785-0d5204dba9b8.png">